 Even if you have a Bengal that is genetically prone to talking more than average, you can control their talking.
-The first thing you may want to do is rule out any of the medical reasons for a talkative cat.
-Assuming that there is not a medical condition causing the talking and considering that the Bengal is a high energy, highly intelligent breed of cat, it is likely the cause of its excessive and inappropriately timed taking has its roots in boredom.
+The first thing you may want to do is rule out any medical reasons for a talkative cat.
+Assuming that there is no medical condition causing the talking and considering that the Bengal is a high energy, highly intelligent breed of cat, it is likely the cause of its excessive and inappropriately timed taking has its roots in boredom.
 Cries out of boredom or loneliness are the "constant cat meowing or crying [that] usually starts after you go to bed and continues until you respond or she gets tired of calling out for attention" (Kelley).
-What this means is you can modify this behavior and adjust it to your liking, but it will take some effort on your part.
-Because Bengal cats are highly intelligent and high energy cats, they are more likely to become bored, so this increases their chances of meowing too much out of boredom.
+This means you can modify this behavior and adjust it to your liking, but it will take some effort.
+Because Bengal cats are highly intelligent and high energy cats, they are more likely to become bored, which increases their chances of meowing too much out of boredom.

 How Feeding affects Meowing

 If you free-feed your cat, the first thing you must do is stop.
 Secondly, if you feed your cat first thing every morning, you must stop doing this.
 Free feeding or feeding-first-thing are two everyday habits of humans that can contribute to excessive talking.
 When you free feed, the cat controls his energy spikes, and that likely means he will want to play when you do not want to play - such as at night when you are trying to sleep (Galaxy).
 When you feed first thing in the morning, your cat associates your getting up with him getting food, so he figures that all he needs to do to get his food is wake you up.
 Make your cat's morning feeding take place after you have had your breakfast.